Hands-On Tutorial: Reshaping Data from Long to Wide Format¶

 You can also download the starter project from this website and import it as a zip file.

-If you import your own CSV file, you will need to initiate a Prepare recipe so Dataiku DSS can interpret data storage types.
+If you import your own CSV file, you will need to initiate a Prepare recipe so Dataiku can interpret data storage types.
 Be sure to have total_sum stored as double, rather than string before beginning.

 The original dataset contains a separate row per country, per t-shirt category.